 "nonhostile belligerency," used in print October 1945 by George Orwell; popularized in U.S. c.
 1947 by U.S. statesman Bernard Baruch (1870-1965).
 Hence hot war (1947).

 More than any other time in history, mankind faces a crossroads.
 One path leads to despair and utter hopelessness.
 The other, to total extinction.
 Let us pray we have the wisdom to choose correctly.
-[Woody Allen, "My Speech to the Graduates," 1979]
+[Woody Allen, from "My Speech to the Graduates," 1979]